honghaianthony/HoangHoaThamSchool/README.md

 ## 👀 Thank you

-I am using images of my friends and logo - banner of some activities in my high school, I am appreciate if you can use your image with non-profit.
+I am using images of my friends and logo - banner of some activities in my high school, I am appreciate if I can use your image with non-profit.